QOCO: A Quadratic Objective Conic Optimizer with Custom Solver Generation: Introduction

 with optimization variable $x \in \mathbb{R}^n$.
 The cost is defined by the positive semidefinite matrix $P = P^\top \succeq 0$ and vector $c \in \mathbb{R}^n$.
 The constraints are defined by matrices $A \in \mathbb{R}^{p \times n}$ and $G \in \mathbb{R}^{m \times n}$ and vectors $b \in \mathbb{R}^p$ and $h \in \mathbb{R}^m$.
 The generalized inequality $\preceq_\mathcal{K}$ denotes membership in a closed, proper cone $\mathcal{K}$, i.e. $h - Gx \in \mathcal{K}$.
 We restrict $\mathcal{K}$ to be the Cartesian product

-where $\mc{C}_i$ is either the non-negative orthant or a second-order cone.
+where $\mc{C}_i$ is either the non-negative orthant or a second-order cone, which are self-dual.
 Each cone $\mc{C}_i$ corresponds to a subset of constraints, inducing a partition on $G$ and $h$, i.e., $h_i - G_ix \in \mc{C}_i$ for $i = 1,\ldots,K$.
 Throughout this work, we assume that Problem \ref{eq:problem} is {\bf feasible} and has a {\bf bounded} optimal objective.

 Problem \ref{eq:problem} appears in various applications, including model predictive control (MPC) \cite{borelli2017mpc}, network flow optimization \cite{ford1958network}, portfolio optimization \cite{markowitz1952-ds,lobo2007portfolio}, robust optimization \cite{bental1998robust,bental1999robust}, and filter design \cite{lobo1998applications}, among others.
 Additionally, the solution of SOCPs is used as a subroutine in algorithms for nonconvex optimization such as sequential convex programming (SCP) \cite{malyuta2022convex, drusvyatskiy2018error,lipp2016variations,yuille2001concave}.